8ooo8/my-git-aliases/README.md

 1. ...

 Therefore, I have written this [script][config-sh] to set up my Git aliases.
-Yet, this is quite complicated, but the aliases have their patterns to help your memorization and once you get used to them, your productivity will have a nice improvement.
+Yet, this is quite complicated, but the aliases follow certin patterns to help you memorize them and once you get used to them, your productivity will be significantly improved.

 # Quick start